simbu175/MinIO_DuckDB_Hudi/README.md

 ## Next Steps:
-1. **LakeHouse implementation**: Let me know if you'd like help create a visual diagram.
+1. **LakeHouse implementation**: To expand this setup to a local lakehouse platform, either through Hudi or Iceberg tables from MinIO base.
+And handle the computation side DuckDb
-2. **MinIO feature exploration**: Would you like to include links to official MinIO and DuckDB repos or documentation?
+2. **MinIO feature exploration**: Some advanced MinIO features like replication, encryption, etc.

-##Thank you!
+## Thank you!